Online ground school for FAA instrument rating. IFR courses compared for pilots.

 The purpose of practice exams is to determine whether you are ready for the FAA IFR knowledge test or not.
 Pass all three practice exams and get an endorsement for your FAA knowledge test.

 Rod Machado won’t give your endorsement unless you prove yourself worthy of taking the FAA knowledge test.

-50+ hours may sound like a long course, but this course focuses on both theory and practical aspects of instrument flying.
+50+ hours may sound like a long course, but this course focuses on both the theory and practical aspects of instrument flying.